Here’s What to Do When a Realtor is in Breach of Contract

 In addition to the fiduciary duties, there are also contractual specifics such as listing duties, the duration of your relationship with your real estate agent, and parameters of their commission and administration fees that you both must adhere to.

 Most likely, your agent is in breach of your contract.
 We want you to be able to identify the ways a breach can occur.
-This way, you will be able to nip the problem in the bud and come up with a reasonable, fiscally safe solution before the situation escalates.
+This way, you can nip the problem in the bud and come up with a reasonable, fiscally safe solution before the situation escalates.
 The more you know, the less scary the problem will be.

 Here are 3 of the most common reasons real estate agents breach contracts:

-Marketing a house is one of the most important ways to get people to see the home, and know that it’s for sale.
+Marketing a house is one of the most important ways to get people to see the home and know that it’s for sale.
 It’s common sense, isn’t it?
-However, you would be surprised how many agents breach contract by inadequately marketing their clients’ home.
-The National Association of real estate agents states that inadequate marketing is the most common way an agent can break a listing agreement.
+However, you would be surprised how many agents breach contracts by inadequately marketing their clients’ homes.
+Inadequate marketing is one of the most common ways an agent can break a listing agreement.

 An agent may wait too long after they have signed a listing agreement to put a house on the Multiple Listing Service (MLS), fail to show a house to a potential buyer, or refuse to cooperate with his or her colleagues at the real estate agency to spread the word about your house.
 Regardless, the agent is committing an infraction.
 Marketing your home is three-quarters of the battle, and the problem needs to be remedied immediately.

-Yet, you find out that at a meeting that your real estate agent gave their broker the “dirt” on your current living situation.
+Yet, you find out that at a meeting, your real estate agent gave their broker the “dirt” on your current living situation.
 This is a breach in contract.

 In some cases, the agent’s breach in contract may occur after you have secured and agreed upon an offer on your home.
 For example, if your real estate agent fails to disclose a better offer on your home, leading you to believe that the one you just agreed upon is the best one.